neologd/mecab-ipadic-neologd/README.md

 Please use the following bibtex, when you refer mecab-ipadic-NEologd from your papers.

+    @INPROCEEDINGS{sato2017mecabipadicneologdnlp2017,
+        author    = {Toshinori Sato, Taiichi Hashimoro and Manabu Okumura}, title     = {Implementation of a word segmentation dictionary called mecab-ipadic-NEologd and study on how to use it effectively for information retrieval (in Japanese)}, booktitle = "Proceedings of the Twenty-three
+        Annual Meeting of the Association for Natural Language Processing", year      = "2017",
+        pages     = "NLP2017-B6-1",
+        publisher = "The Association for Natural Language Processing", }
+    @INPROCEEDINGS{sato2016neologdipsjnl229,
+        author    = {Toshinori Sato, Taiichi Hashimoro and Manabu Okumura}, title     = {Operation of a word segmentation dictionary generation system called NEologd  (in Japanese)—}, booktitle = "Information Processing Society of Japan, Special Interest Group on Natural Language Processing (IPSJ-SIGNL)", year      = "2016",
+        pages     = "NL-229-15",
+        publisher = "Information Processing Society of Japan", }
     @misc{sato2015mecabipadicneologd,
         title  = {Neologism dictionary based on the language resources on the Web for Mecab}, author = {Toshinori, Sato},